Preparing to give a concert on the Three Manual Organ in the Chapel of the Henry Ford Village, Dearbourn, Michigan.

 Forest Hill was combined with the church at Stanton St. John, which is the next village.
 The morning service would be at Forest Hill and the evening service at Stanton St. John; the next week it was the other way round.
 I would occasionally forget and go to the wrong church in the morning and wonder why nobody came.

 I remember John Webster with affection.
 He taught me to play on the three manual Walker organ of St. Mary the Virgin, The High Street, Oxford.
-I have been told that the organ went to St Mary's in Penzance, Corwall.
+I have been told that the organ went to St Mary's in Penzance, Cornwall.
 I have spoken to the Musical Director on the phone who says nothing has been done to it and invited me to go and play it.
 200 miles is quite a way to go and play an organ but, maybe, one day, who knows.
 Last touched those keys when I was 16 years old.

 John also designed the organ in the University College Chapel.
 He would give me the choice of which organ to play for my lesson.
 The console of the College organ was some distance from the pipes.
 There was a short time delay before you heard the sound after pressing keys.
 To overcome the physical and mental 'lock-up' that occurs the first time you meet this problem time was spent playing things I knew very well and concentrated on the keys rather than the sound.
 Once you are used to a time delay it does not bother you again.